The Ice Age Adventures of Buck Wild: Plot

 The two raptors find Buck's hideout, but Zee, a zorilla who used to be part of Buck's former team, saves Buck and the possums by using a gas to knock out the raptors.
 Orson then gets an army of raptors and attacks the watering hole, with Buck and Zee telling the animals to evacuate.
 Buck and Zee, their relationship strained after their team's breakup, go with the possums to get help.
-They arrive at the Lost Lagoon and summon their old friend Momma, a Tyrannosaurus.
+They arrive at the Lost Lagoon and summon their old friend Momma, a female Tyrannosaurus.
 When Orson and his raptors arrive and attack them again, Buck and Zee forgive each other for breaking up the old team and agree to work together.
 Acting as a diversion, Buck is captured by Orson, allowing the others to escape.

 Trying to figure out how Orson controls the raptors, Zee and the possums devise a plan to get Buck back.
 Ellie, Manny, Sid, and Diego find out that Crash and Eddie entered the Lost World and uncover the entrance.
 They run into Momma, who gives them a ride to the watering hole, where Orson has taken Buck to feed his raptors, planning to use him as an example for anyone who refuses to follow his rules.
 Zee and the possums free Buck and fight Orson and his army, with Manny, Sid, Diego, Ellie, and Momma joining in the battle.
 Buck tries to explain to Orson that everyone needs to live in peace, but Orson arrogantly rebuffs him and continues to fight.
-After figuring out that Orson controls the raptors with fire, Crash and Eddie create a fire of their own and stop the raptors from fighting and make the two raptors chase Orson instead, saving the Lost World.
+After figuring out that Orson controls the raptors with fire, Crash and Eddie create a fire of their own and stop the raptors from fighting and make the two raptors chase Orson away instead, saving the Lost World.

-Ellie, Manny, Sid, and Diego apologize to Crash and Eddie for doubting them and ask them to come home, but Crash and Eddie express that they want to stay in the Lost World with Buck and Zee.
-Sad to not be with them anymore yet proud to see that their adventure with Buck made them more mature, Ellie allows Crash and Eddie to stay and says goodbye, but Crash and Eddie still come to visit the gang often.
+Ellie, Manny, Sid, and Diego apologize to Crash & Eddie for doubting them and ask them to come home, but Crash and Eddie express that they want to stay in the Lost World with Buck and Zee.
+Sad to not be with them anymore yet proud to see that their adventure with Buck made them more mature, Ellie allows her brothers to stay and says goodbye, but Crash and Eddie still come to visit the gang often.